 - may dispute the correctness or validity of the EAO with the creditor (the debtor may also exercise a right to dispute the EAO);

-- may request from the creditor a free copy of a statement containing particulars of the payments received and the balance owing; and
+- may request from the creditor a free copy of a statement containing particulars of the payments received and the balance owing (however, the judgment creditor has a duty to provide a quarterly statement free of charge); and

 - may deduct commission of up to 5% on the amounts deducted from the debtor’s salary.

 - An employer who dismisses an employee due to the issuance of an EAO is guilty of an offence and liable to a maximum fine of R300 or three months’ imprisonment.

 Can an EAO be cancelled, amended or suspended?